Hydropneumatic suspension

 Challenger 2, main battle tank of the British army, uses hydropneumatic suspension for better crew comfort and increased firing accuracy.

 Hydropneumatic suspension is a type of motor vehicle suspension system, invented by Paul Magès, produced by Citroën, and fitted to Citroën cars, as well as being used under licence by other car manufacturers.
 Similar systems are also widely used on modern tanks and other large military vehicles.
 The suspension was referred to as Suspension oléopneumatique in early literature, pointing to oil and air as its main components.

 The purpose of this system is to provide a sensitive, dynamic and high-capacity suspension that offers superior ride quality on a variety of surfaces.
 A hydropneumatic system combines the advantages of hydraulic systems and pneumatic systems so that gas absorbs excessive force and liquid in hydraulics directly transfers force.
 The suspension system usually features both self-leveling and driver-variable ride height, to provide extra clearance in rough terrain.

 This type of suspension for automobiles was inspired by the pneumatic suspension used for aircraft landing gear, which was also partly filled with oil for lubrication and to prevent gas leakage, as patented in 1933 by the same company.
-The principles illustrated by the successful use of hydropneumatic suspension are now used in a broad range of applications, such as aircraft oleo struts and gas filled automobile shock absorbers.
+The principles illustrated by the successful use of hydropneumatic suspension are now used in a broad range of applications, such as aircraft oleo struts and gas-filled automobile shock absorbers.

 Description

 Hydropneumatic suspension is a type of motor vehicle suspension system, invented by Paul Magès, produced by Citroën, and fitted to Citroën cars.
 The suspension was referred to as Suspension oléopneumatique in early literature, pointing to oil and air as its main components.

-The system was also used under licence by other car manufacturers, notably Rolls-Royce (Silver Shadow), BMW 5 Series (E34) Touring, Maserati (Quattroporte II) and Peugeot.
+Elements of the system were also used under licence by other car manufacturers, notably Rolls-Royce (Silver Shadow), BMW 5 Series (E34) Touring, Maserati (Quattroporte II) and Peugeot.
 It was also used on Berliet trucks and has been used on Mercedes-Benz cars, where it is known as Active Body Control.
 The Toyota Soarer UZZ32 "Limited" was fitted with a fully integrated four-wheel steering and a complex, computer-controlled hydraulic Toyota Active Control Suspension in 1991.
 Similar systems are also widely used on modern tanks and other large military vehicles.